Settings Overview

 - macOS:

-- Click Test to hear a sample message
+- Click Test to verify your command works

 - Click Stop to interrupt a running test